• Skip to primary navigation

 • Add all the ingredients for chutney into a blender jar – coconut, ginger, green chili, walnuts, mint, cilantro, lemon juice, and salt to taste.

 • Add water as needed to blend the chutney to a smooth consistency.
-Remove the chutney into a serving bowl.

-• Heat some oil in a pan.
-Add mustard seeds, and let the seeds splutter.
-Reduce the heat to low.
-Add urad dal, asafoetida, dried red chili, and curry leaves.
-Sauté for a minute or the urad dal turns light brown.
+• Reduce the heat to low and add urad dal, asafoetida, dried red chili, and curry leaves.
+Sauté for a minute or until dal turns light brown.

-• Enjoy Walnut coconut chutney with some Nav Dhan Masala Dosa [no rice dosa], or Quinoa Idli [no rice idli]!
+• Enjoy Walnut coconut chutney with some Nav Dhan Masala Dosa (no rice dosa), or Quinoa Idli (no rice idli)!

 Notes